mParticle/mparticle-apple-sdk/README.md

 git clone https://github.com/mParticle/mparticle-apple-sdk.git
 ```

-In order to run either the iOS or tvOS examples you will first install the mParticle Apple SDK via [CocoaPods](https://guides.cocoapods.org/using/getting-started.html).
+In order to run either the iOS or tvOS examples, first install the mParticle Apple SDK via [CocoaPods](https://guides.cocoapods.org/using/getting-started.html).

-1. Change to the `Example` directory
+1. Change to the `Examples/CocoaPodsExample` directory
 2. Run `pod install`
 3. Open **Example.xcworkspace** in Xcode, select either the **iOS_Example** or **tvOS_Example** scheme, build and run.
 (In case you want to run on iOS 7, please use the **iOS7_Example** scheme instead)